What does a shark attack feel like?

 Sharks scare me!
 If I swim at the beach, what are the chances of being attacked?

 First, it is important to note that you should always obey the written or verbal guidance from local officials, lifeguards, and experts.
 Heeding these warnings can help keep you safe and lower the shark attack numbers.
-In the United States, your approximate chances of being attacked are one in 5,000,000 1 while in Australia the chances are one in 2,000,000.
-2
+There is a one in 3,748,067 chance you could be attacked and killed by a shark.
+1

 How likely is death by shark attack?